Nicol: Who the hell is David Agnew?

 Me: What about you, Nicol?
-You’ve been very quiet as well.
+You’ve been very quiet.

-Nicol: I’m really enjoying it.
-It reminds me of the new series a lot.
-The humour and the timey-wimey twists.
-It feels modern.
-That surprised me.
+Nicol: I’m enjoying it.
+It reminds me of the new series, especially the humour and the timey-wimey twists.
+It feels very modern.

-Me: If I had to choose a classic Doctor Who story to show to someone who’d never ever seen the programme before, I would probably choose this one.
+Me: If I had to choose a classic story to show to someone who’d never ever seen Doctor Who before, I’d probably pick this one.

 Sue: I wouldn’t.
 It’s not your typical Doctor Who story at all.

-Nicol: That’s why he chose it, mother.
+Nicol: That’s why you should choose it, mother.
 Doesn’t that tell you something?

 Me: This episode was watched by 16.1 million people.
 It was a record for Doctor Who which still stands today.

-Sue: I’m not surprised.
-I can see how word of mouth would have spread, and more and more people would have wanted to watch this.
+Sue: Wow.
+Although I’m not surprised.
+I can see how word of mouth must have spread, and more and more people would have wanted to watch it.

-Me: That’s a lovely theory but ITV were on strike so there wasn’t that much choice, really.
-It was either City of Death or Championship Lawn Green Bowls on BBC2.
+Me: That’s a lovely theory, Sue, but ITV were on strike so there wasn’t much choice.
+It was either this or Championship Lawn Green Bowls on BBC2.
 Probably.

-Sue: Even so, it’s the perfect story to hold that record.
+Sue: Even so, it’s the perfect story to hold the record.
 Imagine if it was something really shit, like the last one?

-After another extended silence, Sue asks me to stop the DVD.
+After another extended silence, Sue asks me to pause the DVD.

-Sue: But she knows that her husband is an alien, right?
+Sue: But she knows her husband is an alien, right?

-Me: In the first episode you said you thought that she thought her husband was shagging the professor.
+Me: In the first episode, you said she probably thought her husband was shagging the professor.

-Nicol: I can’t believe you are having this conversation.
+Nicol: I can’t believe you two are having this conversation.

-Sue: I’ll be really upset if Duggan isn’t a companion for at least one more adventure.
+Sue: I’ll be really upset if Duggan isn’t a companion for at least one more story.?

 Me: I loved Duggan so much, he featured in my one and only attempt at fan fiction.